AvdLee/appstoreconnect-swift-sdk/README.md

 ## Included in this SDK
 - [x] Configuration with API Key
-- [x] APIProver with endpoints structure
+- [x] APIProvider with endpoints structure
 - [x] Add models for all endpoints
 - [x] JWT Logic to sign requests
 - [x] Get started section in the readme